Prag8855/aab/content/guides/moving-out.md

 You will fill a handover document (*[[Übergabeprotokoll]]*) with your landlord.
 It describes the condition of the apartment, and what must be repaired.[^34]

-**Always make a handover document.** If your landlord repairs something that is not in this document, you don't have to pay for it.
-If it's not in the *Übergabeprotokoll*, it's not your problem.
+**Always make a handover document.**[^43] If your landlord repairs something that is not in this document, you don't have to pay for it.
+If it's not in the *Übergabeprotokoll*, it's not your problem.[^44]

 ## Move your things